rsyncOSX/mydocsy/content/en/docs/AddConfigurations.md

 {{< alert color="warning" >}}

 Always verify, by `--dry-run` which is an estimation run,  the result of a new task before executing it.
-After adding the task, in the *Add and update task* view, select the task and then select the `checker flag` for an estimation run.
+After adding the task, in the *Add and update task* view, select the task and then the `play` icon on the toolbar, for an estimation run.

 {{< /alert >}}